henriquesenchuka/henriquesenchuka/README.md

 ### Hi there 👋

-My name is Henrique Senchuka, and I'm a Front-End developer. <br>
+My name is Henrique Senchuka, and I'm a Front-End developer (HTML - CSS - JAVASCRIPT). <br>
 I am passionated about learning and improving at whatever thing I start to do.

 You can reach me by my [Linked-In!](https://www.linkedin.com/in/henrique-senchuka-3a40b8277/) <br>